codekrolik2/VUnion/VUnionCore/src/main/resources/VUnion docs/VUnion operations.md

 6) Link updated
 Notes:
 a.
 All options - content updated, key updated and isTombstone updated should return the updated link structure
+NB: current vision is that LinkedElementId is immutable.

 b.
 Marking link as tombstone:
 b.1.
 Vertex link can only be tombstoned if all connected edges are tombstoned.